-- 1. Team Competition - a.
+- a.
+Team Competition - a.
 Players and Line Rotations - 1) A team on the playing area must consist of six (6) players; one (1) goalkeeper that must play from a standing position, two (2) defenders, and three (3) forwards (one center and two wings). - 2) There must be a goalkeeper at all times during play, with the exception of the last two minutes of the game (9th line) when the goalkeeper may be removed for an extra forward/player.
-This may only be done during a face off or stoppage of play. - 3) Each player must wear a shirt with distinctive team color and markings and a 15 20 cm player number on the back of the shirt. - 4) By the completion of the game, the total number of lines played by any one player, excluding a goalkeeper who is designated to play the entire game, must not exceed the total number of lines played by any other teammate by more than one line.
+This may only be done during a face off or stoppage of play. - 3) Each player must wear a shirt with distinctive team color and markings and a 15 20 cm player number on the back of the shirt. - 4) By the completion of the game, the total number of lines played by any one player, excluding a goalkeeper, who is designated to play the entire game, must not exceed the total number of lines played by any other teammate by more than one line.
 The goalkeeper may play the entire game or may alternate playing time with another goalkeeper.
-If two goalkeepers are designated during the same game, by completion of the game, they must have played within one line of each other. - 5) Rotation of line: - a) Teams shall start a game with a minimum of 11 players and a maximum of 16 players.
-The recommended rotation of lines shall be as follows:
+If two goalkeepers are designated during the same game, by completion of the game, they must have played within one line of each other. - 5) Rotation of line: Please refer to the coaches' manual for line rotation examples. - 6) Teams shall start a competition with a minimum of 11 players and a maximum of 16 players.
+Any player not included in the line-up must be listed on the bottom of the score sheet, with the reason they are sitting out.
+In the event of an injury, illness or behavior issue that requires one or more players be removed from the team's line-up, the team will be allowed to continue with as few as 9 players.
+If a team cannot field 9 or more players for a game, then the team must forfeit